iamdurjoybarua/Java-Programming/README.md

     * Includes methods to add and remove songs, and to play a random song.
     * *(See `MusicLibrary.java` and its README for more details)*

+11. **Boundary Elements of a Matrix:**
+    * Demonstrates how to extract and print the boundary elements (first and last rows, first and last columns) of a 2D integer array (matrix).
+    * The `main` method initializes a sample matrix and calls a method to display its boundary elements.
+    * *(See `BoundaryElements.java` and its README for more details)*

+12. **Diagonal Sum of a Matrix:**
+    * Calculates and prints the sum of the elements on the main diagonal (top-left to bottom-right) and the secondary diagonal (top-right to bottom-left) of a square 2D integer array (matrix).
+    * The `main` method initializes a sample square matrix and calls methods to calculate and display both diagonal sums.
+    * *(See `DiagonalSum.java` and its README for more details)*

+13. **Reverse a String:**
+    * Provides a simple method to reverse a given string.
+    * The `main` method demonstrates how to use this method with an example string.
+    * *(See `ReverseString.java` and its README for more details)*

+14. **Rotate a Matrix:**
+    * Implements a method to rotate a square 2D integer array (matrix) by 90 degrees clockwise.
+    * The `main` method initializes a sample square matrix, performs the rotation, and prints the original and rotated matrices.
+    * *(See `RotateMatrix.java` and its README for more details)*

+15. **Spiral Matrix Traversal:**
+    * Demonstrates how to traverse and print the elements of a 2D integer array (matrix) in a spiral order (clockwise).
+    * The `main` method initializes a sample matrix and calls a method to perform and display the spiral traversal.
+    * *(See `SpiralMatrix.java` and its README for more details)*

+16. **Zigzag (or Diagonal) Traversal of a Matrix:**
+    * Implements a method to traverse and print the elements of a 2D integer array (matrix) in a zigzag (diagonal) order.
+    * The `main` method initializes a sample matrix and calls a method to perform and display the zigzag traversal.
+    * *(See `ZigzagTraversal.java` and its README for more details)*

 ## Getting Started

 For each program: